ASTHA193/merging-of-two-sub-arrays/README.md

 # Merging of two sub arrays
- A C program which is used to merge two arrays acccordingly.
+ A C program which is used to merge two arrays acccordingly .